 The Testing Center provides people who have not graduated from high school with the opportunity to earn a High School Equivalency Credential.
 Massachusetts residents who are at least 16 years of age and not currently enrolled in high school may take the High School Equivalency Tests.
 Free test preparation classes are available at local adult education centers and High School Equivalency Tests are offered at GCC (both HiSET and GED tests).
-A fee is required for these exams.
-For more information, contact the Testing Center at GCC, (413) 775-1821 or see: www.gcc.mass.edu/testing/.
+A fee is required for these exams; however, these fees will be covered for Massachusetts residents by the Massachusetts Department of Education.
+For more information, contact the Testing Center at GCC, (413) 775-1821 or see gcc.mass.edu/testing.